NVIDIA-Digital-Bio/avgflow/README.md

     --smiles_csv PATH/TO/SMILES.csv \
     --output_dir PATH/TO/OUTPUT/DIRECTORY \
 ```
-Example can be found in `example/sampling/example_generate_from_csv.sh`, which generate various number of conformers for molecules in `/example/data/toy_gen_csv.csv`.
-Please follow the format of `/example/data/toy_gen_csv.csv` to construct your own csv for sampling.
+Example can be found in `example/sampling/gen_csv.sh`, which generate various number of conformers for molecules in `example/data/toy_gen_csv.csv`.
+Please follow the format of `example/data/toy_gen_csv.csv` to construct your own csv for sampling.

-The config yaml files define the model architecture to be initilized and checkpoint to be loaded.
+The config yaml files define the model architecture to be initialized and checkpoint to be loaded.
 We provide 4 config files for the 4 checkpoints we released:
 1. `config/generation_config/avgflow_52m_gen.yaml` for the 52M DiT trained with AvgFlow objective.
 2. `config/generation_config/avgflow_64m_gen.yaml` for the 64M DiT trained with AvgFlow objective.
 3. `config/generation_config/avgflow_52m_reflow_gen.yaml` for the 52M DiT finetuned with reflow for few-step generation.
 4. `config/generation_config/avgflow_52m_distill_gen.yaml` for the 52M DiT finetuned with reflow+distillation for 1-step generation.

-Please choose the config based on your your checkpoint choice, and note that the distilled checkpoint **only** works with 1-step generation.
+Please choose the config based on your checkpoint choice, and note that the distilled checkpoint **only** works with 1-step generation.

 ## Training
 ### Preparation of training data